sanglinwei/sanglinwei.github.io/index.md

 ## Recent News

+[Aug.
+2025] Our paper "RIS-Assisted Communications: A Comprehensive Study for Far- and Near-Field Scenarios" was accepted to IEEE Transactions on Cognitive Communications and Networking;

+[Aug.
+2025] I am glad to annouce that I have been promoted to Research Associate Professor in Southeast University;

 [Jul.
 2025] Our paper recieved the recipient of the 2025 IEEE PES Prize Paper Award;

 [Jun.
-2025] I am glad to recieve the Tsinghua University outstanding doctoral student award and Tsinghua University outstanding doctoral dissertation;
+2025] I am glad to recieve the Tsinghua University outstanding doctoral student award and Tsinghua University outstanding doctoral dissertation award;

 [Apr.
 2025] Distribution Locational Marginal Emission for Carbon Alleviation in Distribution Networks: Formulation, Calculation, and Implication was accepted to IEEE Transactions on Automation Science and Engineering;

-[Apr.
-2025] Serve as a session chair in PESSE 2025;

-[Feb.
-2025] I am glad to annouce that I have joined Southeast University as Lecturer;

 ## Selected Papers
 -  **L. Sang**, Y. Xu, H. Sun, Z. Wu, Q. Wu, and W. Wu, "[Distribution Locational Marginal Emission for Carbon Alleviation in Distribution Networks: Formulation, Calculation, and Implication](https://ieeexplore.ieee.org/document/10981773)", IEEE Transactions on Automation Science and Engineering, Early Access, 2025.